fpv-wtf/driver-installer/README.md

-# The fpv.wtf driver installer
+# The fpv.wtf Driver Installer
 This application automatically installs several **DJI FPV System** related drivers on your **Windows PC**.
 It is required for using certain fpv.wtf published applications such as [butter](https://github.com/fpv-wtf/butter).

 The full list is: